soyart/webtools/README.md

 # webtools
 webtools is a wrapper for [ssg](https://rgz.ee/ssg.html).
-It's a set of shell scripts that makes maintaining and publishing multiple simple static websites with ssg easier by writing a manifest config file.
+It's a set of shell scripts that makes maintaining and publishing multiple simple static websites with ssg easier by writing a manifest config file `manifest.json`.
 This repository serves as [an example project](#longterm).

 > As of now, webtools require [`unix/sh-tools`](https://gitlab.com/artnoi/unix) for some of its features e.g. yes-no prompt.
+If it is not found on your host, `netget.sh` will download missing dependencies from Github.

 ## Usage
 webtools is written to reflect my needs - managing multiple simple static sites with shared resources.
 The convention for webtools is that, each website should live in its own root level directory.
 Provided in this example are `./johndoes.com` and `./artnoi.com`.
 Anything exclusive to that website should live there.